MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-73-Radio-Broadcast-Services/subpart-H-Rules-All-Broadcast-Stations/section-73.1350.md

 (g) The transmission system must be maintained and inspected in accordance with § 73.1580.

-(h) Whenever a transmission system control point is established at a location other than the main studio or transmitter, a letter of notification of that location must be sent to the FCC in Washington, DC, Attention: Audio Division (radio) or Video Division (television), Media Bureau, within 3 days of the initial use of that point.
+(h) Whenever a transmission system control point is established at a location other than the main studio or transmitter, a letter of notification of that location must be sent to the FCC via a Change of Control Point Notice in LMS within 3 days of the initial use of that point.
 The letter should include a list of all control points in use, for clarity.
 This notification is not required if responsible station personnel can be contacted at the transmitter or studio site during hours of operation.

 (i) The licensee must ensure that the station is operated in compliance with Part 11 of this chapter, the rules governing the Emergency Alert System (EAS).

 [60 FR 55481, Nov.
 1, 1995, as amended at 63 FR 33877, June 22, 1998; 67 FR 13232, Mar.
 21, 2002; 72 FR 44423, Aug.
-8, 2007]
+8, 2007; 89 FR 7255, Feb.
+1, 2024]